ethanabrooks/dissertation/policy-iteration.typ

 because suboptimal prompts can be improved over the course of training.

-We illustrate the algorithm empirically on six small illustrative RL tasks---_chain, distractor-chain, maze, mini-catch, mini-invaders_, and _point-mass_---in which the algorithm very quickly finds good policies.
-We also compare five pretrained Large Language Models (LLMs), including two different size models trained on natural language---OPT-30B and GPT-J---and three different sizes of a model trained on program code---two sizes of Codex as well as InCoder.
+We illustrate the algorithm empirically on six small illustrative RL tasks --- _chain, distractor-chain, maze, mini-catch, mini-invaders_, and _point-mass_ --- in which the algorithm very quickly finds good policies.
+We also compare five pretrained Large Language Models (LLMs), including two different size models trained on natural language --- OPT-30B and GPT-J --- and three different sizes of a model trained on program code --- two sizes of Codex as well as InCoder.
 On our six domains, we find that only the largest model (the `code-davinci-001` variant of Codex) consistently demonstrates learning.